nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `IBook` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a product**
+#### UC1: Listing products

 **MSS**

 1. User requests to list products according to a filter
 2. IBook shows a list of products
-3. User requests to delete a product in the list specified by the index
-4. AddressBook deletes the product

-    Use case ends.

 **Extensions**